 Students are no longer mailed a hard copy of their grade report unless requested.
 Students may request to have their grades sent to their home/permanent address by filling out a grade report request form available at Registrar Services, University Center offices, or online by clicking forms at www.cwu.edu/registrar/.
 Requested reports will be mailed two to three weeks after the end of finals week.

 INCOMPLETES - CWU POLICY

-An “I” (incomplete) means the student was not able to complete the course by the end of the term, do to a significant life event, but has satisfactorily completed a sufficient portion of it and can be expected to finish without having to re-enroll in it.
+An “I” (incomplete) means the student was not able to complete the course by the end of the term, due to a significant life event, but has satisfactorily completed a sufficient portion of it and can be expected to finish without having to re-enroll in it.
 An “I” is not used in computing grade point average, but may affect student financial aid.
 The instructor will set a date within one calendar year for the student to complete the coursework.
 It is the student’s responsibility to contact the instructor and make arrangements to complete the coursework.
 If the work is not completed by the date set by the instructor, the “I” will convert to an “F” or “U.”

 Students may not re-register for a course in which they currently have a grade of incomplete.

 Individual Course Withdrawal Policy

 Students may withdraw from an individual class using an uncontested withdrawal form through the end of the Uncontested Withdrawal Period (see calendar).
 Such withdrawals will be noted on the student’s transcript with “+W.” No refunds will be granted for individual course withdrawals.

 After the Uncontested Withdrawal Period ends, hardship withdrawals will be granted only for reasons of hardship and then only upon written petition to and written approval of the registrar.

 The student must have discussed the reasons for the withdrawal with the affected faculty member and have obtained the faculty member’s signature on the hardship withdrawal petition.
 Approved hardship withdrawals will be noted on the student’s transcript with “HW.”